jdmercado/getting-cleaning-data/README.md

 Getting and Cleaning Data Course Project
 =====================

-This is a guid to understand the project solution for the project in Getting and Cleaning Data course.
-The raw data for this project must be dowloaded from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", which contains data collected from the accelerometers from the Samsung Galaxy S smartphone.
+This is a guide to understand the project solution for the project in Getting and Cleaning Data course.
+The raw data for this project must be downloaded from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", which contains data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The credits for the data collectors are in this website:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones